yduf/yduf.github.io/_posts/2025-07-20-games-god-will-be-watching.md

 published: true
 tags: games death
 ---
-> then what would you do?
+> and then what would you do?